directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 This image captures a boy engrossed in reading outdoors in a peaceful setting. <br/>
 He sits beneath a massive, majestic tree with a thick trunk and wide-spreading branches.<br/>
 Dressed in casual summer clothes, including a light-colored shirt and blue shorts, he also wears a hat. <br/>
-The boy leans comfortably against the tree, with his knees slightly raised to support his book. <br/>
+The boy leans comfortably with his back against the tree, and his knees slightly raised to support his book. <br/>
 In the foreground, a field of orange and yellow flowers stretches out. <br/>
 Lush greenery extends beyond the central tree, with the distant trees and leaves adding depth to the scene.<br/>
 Sunlight filters through the trees, gently illuminating the boy, creating the perfect soft light for him to enjoy reading in this beautiful outdoor environment.<br/>
 <br/>
-(114 words)
+(117 words)
 {{</card>}}